 Spending Memorial Day weekend in Austin?
 Make the most of your long holiday with plenty of outdoor adventures, live music and delicious eats that will keep you fueled up for three days of fun.

 Credit Geoff Duncan.

-Start your day with breakfast at Paperboy, a popular food truck with early-morning dishes like sweet potato hash with braised pork belly, garlic-rosemary mayo and a poached egg.
+Start your day with breakfast at Paperboy, a popular breakfast eatery with early-morning dishes like sweet potato hash with braised pork belly, garlic-rosemary mayo and a poached egg.

 Then head over to Zilker Park, a sprawling 360-acre green space in the heart of downtown that’s home to Zilker Hillside Theater (site of festivals and free music), Zilker Botanical Garden and Umlauf Sculpture Garden & Museum.

 For swimming and people watching, head to Barton Springs Pool, located in the heart of Zilker Park.
 This swimmer’s paradise features clear spring-fed water that stays a refreshing 68 degrees year ‘round, along with grassy hills for sunbathing.

 Hike or bike along the Barton Creek Greenbelt to explore the hidden swimming holes in the Twin Falls and Sculpture Falls areas.
 Here you’ll discover relaxing shallow stream waters and plenty of rocky areas for adventurous climbing and exploring the falls.

 As the sun begins to set, stake out a spot on the Congress Avenue Bridge to witness more than one million Mexican free-tailed bats fly into the night sky from beneath the bridge.
 Or witness the surreal sight from the water with a boat ride on Lone Star Riverboat or Capital Cruises, which will put you right in the middle of the action on Lady Bird Lake.